coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 total.

-**Base Attack Bonus:** Add the base attack bonuses acquired for each class to get the character's base attack bonus.
+**Base Attack Bonus:** Add the base attack bonuses acquired for each class to get the character’s base attack bonus.
 A resulting value of +6 or higher provides the character with multiple attacks.

 **Saving Throws:** Add the base save bonuses for each class together.

-**Skills:** If a skill is a class skill for any of a multiclass character's classes, then character level determines a skill's maximum rank.
+**Skills:** If a skill is a class skill for any of a multiclass character’s classes, then character level determines a skill’s maximum rank.
 (The maximum rank for a class skill is 3 + character level.)

-If a skill is not a class skill for any of a multiclass character's classes, the maximum rank for that skill is one-half the maximum for a class skill.
+If a skill is not a class skill for any of a multiclass character’s classes, the maximum rank for that skill is one-half the maximum for a class skill.